dormant/mvo-utils/README.md

 alias fe='fetch_events'
 alias fe0='fetch_events.1.pl'
 ```
+## fetchHelis

+* Copies helicorder plots and montages for one day to current directory.

+### Usage

+*fetchHelis yyyymmdd STA*

 ## fetchHelis.sh

-* Copies helicorder montages for one day to current directory.
+* Copies helicorder montages and MSS1 helicorder for one day to current directory.
 * Used in string analysis.

 ### Usage